haophancs/Concordium-Hackathon-Task-1/README.md

-# Concordium Hackathon Task 1
+# concordium-task-1-submission
+Mainnet Wallet: 3UxeSweuhQZUV35MgsmzGdY6t1BxCoibA8N49qmohevLyZHyao

 ## Introduction
 This project is a submission for the Concordium Hackathon Task 1.
 The goal of this project is to help developers to setup and configure their environment to be able to work with Concordium blockchain.
 ## Installation